mikk5394/PythonExamProjectBlackJack/README.md

     How to run the program:

     Download the 2 .py files and run the script.py and the game will start.
-    At first the player will be asked how much he/she wish to buy in for.
+(The tests.py is not needed to run the game) At first the player will be asked how much he/she wish to buy in for.
     Afterwards the player is prompted to place a bet and the first round begins.
     After each round the player is asked if he/she wants to play again.
 If not, press q enter and the game will stop.